elleobrien/survey_of_scientific_programmers_genai/README.md

 - Variables are transformed for statistical modeling in `transform_`* files (for example, coding responses as ordered factors for Likert-scale survey items)
 - Summary statistics and accompanying figures/tables are computed `report_`* files.
 - Hypothesis testing and modeling pertaining to factors associated with perceived productivity are in `productivity_factors.R`.
+- A copy of the Qualtrics survey, which includes all questions and text presented to participants, is included (`qualtrics_survey.pdf`).
+Note that there is branching logic reported in the manuscript.

 This repository may be updated during the peer review process.